BobBuildTool/bob/doc/manual/configuration.rst

         │   └── x86.yaml
         └── vexpress.yaml

-Such a recipe and configuration tree is meant to be handled by an SCM.
+Such a recipe and configuration tree is meant to be handled by an SCM (Source Code Manager).
 As you can see in the above tree there is a ``toolchain`` subdirectory in the recipes.
 The packages in this directory will be named ``toolchain::arm-linux-gnueabihf``, ``toolchain::make`` and ``toolchain::x86``.
 You can also see that there are other files (initramfs/...) that are included by recipes but are otherwise ignored by Bob.

-Additionally to the single project tree configuration Bob supports layers.
+In addition to the single project tree configuration, Bob supports layers.
 A layer has the same structure as shown above but is merged with the other layers during parsing.
 This structure is recursive (a layer may contain another layer) but is flattened during parsing.
 A typical structure might look like the